Lightwave MUSIC by John Meisel

 In addition to the non-transferable license fee, there are different royalties that become relevant for you as creator of vocal melodies and lyrics and John as creator of the instrumental composition and producer of the instrumental music of your "New Song":

 2. Publishing Royalties: Producer John Meisel and his publishing company "Lightwave Music" own 100% of the publishing of the underlying musical composition and shall own a fifty percent (50%) share in the publishing of the “New Song”.
-And you as the artist and lyricist shall usually own 100% of the publishing for the lyrics and own a fifty percent (50%) share in the publishing of the “New Song”.
+And you as the artist and lyricist (or record label of the artist) shall usually own 100% of the publishing for the lyrics and own a fifty percent (50%) share in the publishing of the “New Song”.

-3. Mechanical Royalties: When a copy of a master recording like your “New Song” is sold (either on a CD, or when someone buys it on a service like iTunes etc.) or is streamed (e.g., on a service like Apple Music, Tidal or Spotify etc.), copyright law requires that the songwriters get paid a royalty called a “mechanical license”.
-John Meisel is entitled to be paid mechanical royalties for the Producer’s songwriting share (50%) of the New Song (which is usually administrated via his own publishing company "Lightwave Music").
+3. Mechanical Royalties: When a copy of a master recording like your “New Song” is sold (either on a CD, or when someone buys it as download on a service like iTunes etc.) or is streamed (e.g., on a service like Apple Music, Tidal or Spotify etc.), copyright law requires that the songwriters get paid a royalty called a “mechanical license”.
+John Meisel is entitled to be paid mechanical royalties for the songwriting share (50%) of the New Song.

 You still got serious questions?